The Vermont Residential Building Energy Standard (RBES) - 30 V.S.A. § 51 affects all new homes built after July 1, 1998.

 - Energy and Environmental Building Alliance.
 EEBA promotes the awareness, education and development of energy efficient, environmentally responsible buildings and communities.

 - Building Green.
 Articles, reviews, and news stories on energy-efficient, resource-efficient, and healthy building practices.
-EBN addresses material selection, siting, indoor air quality, day lighting, and other subjects relating to green building practices.
+Environmental Building News (EBN) addresses material selection, siting, indoor air quality, day lighting, and other subjects relating to green building practices.

 - Home Energy Magazine